-What you will do throughout this course is build models, of increasing complexity, of the real world and by closely examining these models you may gain insight into how the world operates.
-Some of the early models you will examine will be obviously limited, but keep in mind that even the most advanced physicists are merely model-builders, and the models they study are as obviously superficial to them as the models we will study are to us.
+Therefore, what you will do throughout this course is build models, of increasing complexity, of the real world and by closely examining these models you may gain insight into how the world operates.
+Some of the early models you will examine will be obviously limited, but keep in mind that even the most advanced physicists are merely model-builders, and the models they typically study are as superficial to them as the models we will study are to us.

 Model building is necessary because of the overwhelming complexity of the real world.
 To attempt to study a real phenomenon, with all of its many details intact, is extremely difficult.
-Moreover, models often allow you to focus on the important aspects of a phenomenon, without the distracting details.
+Moreover, models often allow you to focus on the important aspects of a phenomenon without the distracting details.

-For example, a model of reality that everyone is familiar with is the road map.
-Imagine trying to drive to a strange address across town using a road map that included every driveway and alleyway!
-Although these details do exist, a model that tried to encompass all of these details would be less useful than one in which everyone's driveway was omitted.
+For example, a model of reality that everyone is familiar with is a map.
+Imagine if Google Maps showed every driveway and alleyway regardless of your level of zoom!
+Although these details exist, a model that tried to encompass all of these details at all times would be less useful than one in which everyone's driveway was omitted.
+In fact it would be an unreadable mess.
 Thus, it is possible to omit detail, to be a poorer reflection of reality, yet to be a better, more effective, and more useful model.
-A useful model for driving across town would ignore driveways but probably include most, if not all, streets.
-However, if your task was to drive across the state, not only should the driveways be omitted, but so should the vast majority of side streets; probably state and federal highways should be the only roads on the map.
+The correct "zoom" level for driving across town ignores driveways but includes most, if not all, streets.
+However if your task was to drive across the state, not only are the driveways be omitted but so are the vast majority of side streets; probably only state and federal highways are included on the map.
 Thus, a good model is closely tied to the task at hand.
 What can be a very useful model for one task can be useless for another.

 Thus, when we build models where the effects of friction are neglected, or the shape of an object is ignored, it is not the case that this is a deficient model of the situation.
-It may well be the case that if these details were included, some important features of the scenario would be masked by the complexity.
+It may well be the case that if these details were included some important features of the scenario would be masked by the complexity.
 Simplifications made in constructing models of reality are not always limitations to the usefulness of the model, often they are the key to building a useful and productive model.